What is Hirschsprung’s disease?

-Hirschsprung's disease occurs when some of your baby’s intestinal nerve cells don’t develop properly, causing them to interfere with the movement of food and stools in the intestines.
+Hirschsprung's disease (also called congenital aganglionic megacolon) occurs when some of your baby’s intestinal nerve cells (ganglion cells) don’t develop properly, delaying the progression of stool through the intestines.
 The intestine becomes blocked with stool, and your baby or child will be constipated (unable to have normal bowel movements).
-Often, a serious infection (enterocolitis) can occur, which causes a child to have a fever, pain and diarrhea.
+Often, a serious infection called enterocolitis can occur, which causes fever, pain, and diarrhea.

 Symptoms vary with age.
-Of children with Hirschsprung's disease, 80 percent show symptoms in the first six weeks of life.
-However, children who only have a short segment of intestine that lacks normal nerve cells may not show symptoms for several months or years.
+Eighty percent of children with Hirschsprung's disease have symptoms in the first six weeks of life.
+However, children who only have a short segment of intestine that lacks normal nerve cells may not exhibit symptoms for several months or years.
 Their primary symptom is constipation.

 Each child may experience symptoms differently, but common symptoms in infants include: